 North Carolina General Statute 160D-1110 requires all builders, electricians, plumbers, and mechanics to obtain a permit with their local municipality prior to engaging in contract work.
 The North Carolina legislature enacted permit laws and regulations to ensure that contractors engage in ethical business practices.
 In order to provide financial security for the enforcement of the permit law, contractors in Mecklenburg County must post a cash deposit, obtain a letter of credit, or purchase and maintain a $2,000 land use and construction surety bond to be eligible for a permit.

 What is the Purpose of the Mecklenburg County Land Use Surety Construction Bond?

-Mecklenburg county requires builders, electricians, plumbers and mechanics to purchase the Land Use and Construction Bond as part of the application process to open a permitting account.
-The bond ensures that the county will receive compensation for financial harm if the contractor fails to comply with land development rules, oridinances, regulations or fee payments.
+Mecklenburg county requires builders, electricians, plumbers, and mechanics to purchase the Land Use and Construction bond as part of the application process to open a permitting account.
+The bond ensures that the county will receive compensation for financial harm if the contractor fails to comply with land development rules, ordinances, regulations, or fee payments.

 How Can an Insurance Agent Obtain a Mecklenburg County Land Use and Construction Surety Bond?

 BondExchange makes obtaining a Mecklenburg County Land Use and Construction Surety Bond easy.
 Simply login to your account and use our keyword search to find the “Mecklenburg” bond in our database.
 Don’t have a login?
 Enroll now and let us help you satisfy your customers’ needs.
 Our friendly underwriting staff is available by phone (800) 438-1162, email, or chat from 7:30 AM to 7:00 PM EST to assist you.